opentelekomcloud-docs/cloud-create/umn/source/storage/obs.rst

   Figure 3.
 An access key is auto-created before the deployment starts

-In the :code:`My Credentials` Section of the Open Telekom Cloud console, you can see the new access key is created:
+In the :code:`My Credentials` Section of the T-Cloud Public console, you can see the new access key is created:

 .. figure:: /_static/images/obs4.png
   :width: 800

   Figure 4.
-View access key on the Open Telekom Cloud console
+View access key on the T-Cloud Public console

 In the topology, you can reference to the access key by using the intrinsic function :code:`get_secret: access_key` and :code:`get_secret: secret_key`.